A flashing check engine light is usually a sign that something isn't right with the engine in your car.

 If it receives a value that is out of range, then it will trigger the Check Engine Light on the dashboard.
 Depending on the problem, the check engine light can turn a constant red, yellow or will flash.

-What Are The Possible Causes for The Check Engine Light Flashing?
+The Top Reasons Why The Check Engine Light Flashes

 There are usually two engine systems that could be responsible for an engine misfire and a subsequent blinking check engine light.